SpringRoll/SpringRoll/src/scale-manager/README.md

 });
 ```

-If you do not have a listener ready at the time of construction or you need to replace the existing listener, the
+The `enable` method exists in case you do not have a listener ready at the time of construction or need to replace the
-`enable` method exists for that purpose:
+existing listener.

 ```javascript
 scaleManager.enable(function(resizeData) {